lowkey42/mirrage/README.md

 Mirrage (Mirrage Indirect Radiance Renderer And Game Engine) is a Vulkan based deferred renderer with bits and pieces of a simple game engine, that has been developed as part of my CS Bachelor thesis about screen-space global illumination.
 As such it is (at least in its current state) mostly just a fancy renderer with a simple demo application and just enough engine stuff (ECS, input, ui, glue-code) to keep that running.
 But in the future I will hopefully get it to an actually usefull state and use it as a basis for my future projects.

-The repository at <a href="https://github.com/lowkey42/mirrage">is a readonly mirror</a> and the main repository is located on <a href="https://gitlab.com/lowkey42/mirrage">Gitlab.com</a>.
+The repository at <a href="https://github.com/lowkey42/mirrage">GitHub</a> is a readonly mirror and the main repository is located on <a href="https://gitlab.com/lowkey42/mirrage">Gitlab.com</a>.

 ### Demo
 <a href="http://www.youtube.com/watch?feature=player_embedded&v=gHHLuwjDiZo" target="_blank"><img src="screenshots/video_thumbnail2.jpeg" alt="Demo Video" height="180" border="10" /></a>